 - Pulmonary embolism: If the lymphoceles affect the upper body, then the patient has a risk of developing pulmonary embolism.
 This is a condition where arteries found in the lungs become blocked.
 The fluids draining from the lymphatic system push against these arteries, thus causing a blockage.
 This complication can lead to shortness of breath, coughing, and pain in the chest.
 Some people experience fever, sweating, cyanosis, dizziness, and a rapid heartbeat when this complication happens.
 Pulmonary embolism is a life-threatening condition and requires immediate medical care.
 There are effective treatment options available, as long as the complication is detected early.

-- Lymphatic Fistula Formation: A formation that consists of lymphatic fluid.
-This is a relatively common complication associated with untreated lymphocele.
+- Lymphatic Fistula Formation: This involves the formation of channels filled with lymphatic fluid and is a relatively common complication when lymphocele is left untreated.
 Pressure in the lymph vessels occurs, which causes channels in the system to start leaking.
 The capillary lymph vessels dilate.
 The result is destruction in the structure of the tissue.
 This can affect tissue in the area surrounding the lymphatic fistula formation.

-- Venous Thrombosis: A condition that refers to the formation of a blood clot.
+- Venous Thrombosis: This condition refers to the formation of blood clots within the body.
 In the majority of cases, these blood clots form in some of the deeper veins within the body.
 The legs are often affected by venous thrombosis.
 The blood clot may form when there is a constriction in the arteries.
 This restriction can be caused by drained lymphatic fluids.
 Symptoms may include shortness of breath, hemoptysis, chest pain, coughing, and anxiety.